JakubSlaby/Chirp/README.md

 ## Overview
-Simple Unity logging framework easily exandable for custom functionality
+Simple Unity logging framework easily extendable for custom functionality
-- Log Channels for easy message categorisation
+- Channels (loggers) for easy message categorisation
-- Customisable Loggers allow for custom processing
+- Custom outputs for exporting logs to different targets
-- Default Unity console integration
+  - Unity console export for now
+- Markdown support for log formatting in Unity Console
+- Simplified object property rendering

 ## Installation
 Best way to install Chirp is to download the latest package from [Releases](https://github.com/JakubSlaby/Chirp/releases), full source code is included in the UnityPackage.
 Import the package in to your Unity project through `Assets/Import Package/Custom Package`.

+## Setup
+The framework needs to be enabled for each desired target platform through the settings window.
+You can find it by opening `Tools/Chirp Framework/Chirp Settings` or by navigating directly to Project Settings window.

 ## Initialisation through a component
 To quickly initialise the logging framework you can create a Chirp Initializer game object in your scene.